Zuplo

 Adding Billing & Payment

-All of this can be done directly with OpenMeter, and you can reflect as much or as little of that back into your Developer Portal as you'd like.
+All of this can be done directly with OpenMeter, and you can reflect as much or as little of that back into your Developer Portal as you'd like (if the developer portal is where you'd like it to be).
 Recommended next steps for this would be:

 1. Add some paid plans to your OpenMeter instance